 Multigrade oils separate the two numbers with a “w,” so when you see a rating of “5w30,” you’re looking at a lubricant that flows like a 5-weight oil when cold and a 30-weight oil when warm.
 This means at cold start-up, the oil stays thin enough to burst rapidly through the motor and protect it during those crucial moments after you turn the key, then thickens its flow for more effective protection against heat once the engine has warmed up.

 If you live in a cold climate, a multigrade oil is a must, as a straight weight or single-grade oil simply won’t be able to adequately protect your motor as it moves from one temperature extreme to the other.

 Your vehicle’s manufacturer almost always publishes a range of safe oil weights in the owner’s manual, often with a set of temperature guidelines for each.
-Stick with these and you’ll be safe — but if you happen to live in an area where wind chill can drop overnight temperatures dramatically, you may want to consult your mechanic about moving to a thinner multigrade oil.
+Stick with these and you’ll be safe — but if you happen to live in an area where overnight temperatures dramatically, you may want to consult your mechanic about moving to a thinner multigrade oil.

 3. Go Synthetic

 Oil viscosity isn’t the only predictor of how well an oil will flow when it’s very cold outside.
 Synthetic oils are much better at resisting the thickening effects of winter weather than traditional, non-synthetic lubricants, without sacrificing their ability to coat internal engine parts.
 As a result, synthetic oils not only protect better when you first fire up the ignition, but they can also make start-up easier by reducing the initial resistance in the motor as the starter turns the mechanical components.
 In a situation where your battery is also fighting against a deep freeze, this oil viscosity boost can mean the difference between driving home and being stranded.

 Choose the right oil to gain peace of mind during the winter months — both when you start your vehicle, and in terms of overall engine protection in the cold.